Ouch! Having a clogged milk duct is one not-so-fun part of breastfeeding.

 Clogged Milk Duct Symptoms

-Signs of a clogged milk duct are:
+Signs and symptoms of a clogged milk duct are:

 - A hard area in your breast.
 It might feel like a lump, bead or pea.
 The hard spot may also feel like a small rope in your breast.

 - Redness and swelling.
-Usually a clogged duct happens in one breast and is in one small area of the breast.
+Usually, a clogged duct happens in one breast and is in one small area of the breast.
 It can be tender to the touch and look red.

 - Warmth in your breast where the clog is.
 If you place your fingers over the tender area, you may feel warmth.

 - Generally tender breasts.
 When you have a clogged milk duct, your breasts may feel tender and sore.
 It’s usually in the affected breast, which can be painful at the location of the clog and behind it.

 - A frustrated baby and slower milk flow.
 Sometimes a clogged milk duct can make a big difference in the way your milk flows.
 Your baby may become frustrated when feeding on the breast with a clog because your milk flow slows.

 - You may also start to feel feverish.
 If you start to get chills, a high temperature and feel generally sick – you may be coming down with mastitis.
 It’s possible to overcome it but if not, you may need to make an appointment with your doctor.